 O-ring failure can have expensive and severe consequences.
-If you want to ensure optimal performance of your design under all possible circumstance, it is important that you acquaint yourself with the most common reasons for O-ring failure.
+If you want to ensure optimal performance of your design under all possible circumstances, it is important that you acquaint yourself with the most common reasons for O-ring failure.

 Abrasion is an O-ring failure that is common in dynamic applications.
 This is due to repetitive contact and, ultimately, friction between the O-ring surface and housing groove.
 There are mainly two reasons for abrasion, namely insufficient lubrication and an improper surface finish.
 Abrasion can be detected by looking at the sliding contact faces of the O-ring.
 If it has a grazed surface, you may be running the risk of abrasion.